AiGIS-PyAiGIS/GFandSlope/README.md

 #### Without a point list file

-If a point list file is not specified (`NONE`), the center of faces of polygon shape model will be referred.
+If a point list file is not specified (`NONE`), the center of faces of the polygon shape model will be referred to.

 ```
 // PERIOD[hour], DENSITY[kg/m^3]